Fundamental Microscopic Properties as Predictors of Large-Scale Quantities of Interest: Validation through Grain Boundary Energy Trends: Introduction

-Based on this training set, we construct a regression model with error bounds to predict the GB energy scaling factor from canonical properties.
-We show that the regression model fit on IP data holds for DFT data as well, thereby illustrating that IP models and DFT models belong to the same statistical pool.
+Based on our training set, we construct a regression model with error bounds to predict the GB energy scaling factor from canonical properties.
+We find that the model exhibits excellent predictive ability.
+Further, we show that this regression model, fit on IP data, holds for DFT data as well, thereby illustrating that IP models and DFT models belong to the same statistical pool.
 In the process, we recover well-known relationships between various properties and GB energy \cite{wolfBrokenbondModelGrain1990, udlerGrainBoundarySurface1996, wynblattCorrelationGrainBoundary2001, suzukiInteractionPointDefects2003, wynblattRelationGrainBoundary2005, holmComparingGrainBoundary2010, ratanaphanGrainBoundaryEnergies2015, zhangCoreShiftControls2023} and identify new ones.
-As a secondary goal, the identified correlations indicate which canonical properties are important for fitting IPs that are to be used in applications where GB energetics are important (e.g.\ mechanical deformation of polycrystalline materials).
+Further, the identified correlations indicate which canonical properties are important for fitting IPs that are to be used in applications where GB energetics are important (e.g., mechanical deformation of polycrystalline materials).
+This approach generalizes to the training of IPs for other QoIs.

 The paper is structured as follows.
-Section~\ref{sec:sim-methods} describes the methods used including the LM model, data collection and analysis methods, and predictive model development.
+Section~\ref{sec:sim-methods} describes the methods used including a brief review of symmetric tilt GBs and the LM model, data collection and analysis methods, and predictive model development.
 Section~\ref{sec:results} presents the results including the input data analysis, regression model results, and DFT property predictions.
 Section~\ref{sec:discussion} provides a discussion of the observed correlations, predictive model performance, and the significance of specific property groups.
 The paper concludes in Section~\ref{sec:conclusion} with a summary and suggestions for future work.